 - Your next of kin (for wounded servicemember leave only).

-Qualifying employers under FMLA are required to:
+Qualifying employers under FMLA must:

 - Post a notice about FMLA where employees can see it and send copies of the notice to the U.S. Department of Labor’s Wage and Hour Division.